My City Was Gone

 There are two things I hate talking about: one is acting.
 The other is acting.
 Okay.
 The other is Celiac disease.
 But, actors on acting put me to sleep.

 Actors on acting.
 Ugh.
-I don’t want to talk about “my process” or “my career’ — which is long and lucky — I’d rather chat about what you like to do with your spare time or whether we should go for a bike ride or sled.
-Unified Field Theory, Krishnamurti’s Think On These Things.
+I don’t want to talk about “my process” or “my career’ — which is long and lucky — I’d rather chat about what you like to do with your spare time or whether we should go for a bike ride or sledding.
+Unified Field Theory!
+Krishnamurti’s Think On These Things.
+If, to a fruit fly, one day is like ninety years.

 At Theatre school I was in thrall to my fellow Theatre majors who seemed tuned in to all things “acting.”
-I was plain clueless.
+I was just plain clueless.
 And awkward.
 It’s not that I didn’t care — well, unless it was.
 Deep down.
-Maybe I saw the perplexing conundrum from the start: you spend years training, developing skills to help you authentically play someone who is not you, and lose the time, opportunity and experience of just being in the world — living life, meeting a wide variety of people, doing a cornucopia of jobs, traveling, having a life outside the theater.
+Maybe I saw the perplexing conundrum from the start: you spend years training, developing skills to help you authentically play someone who is not you, and lose the time, opportunity, and experience of just being in the world — living life, meeting a wide variety of people, doing a cornucopia of jobs, traveling, having a life outside the theater.
 Where would I draw from if not all that?

 Once the final curtain drops, though, all is gone like the wind.
-I’ll remember no lines and very little of the experience except if it felt successful and collaborative.
+I’ll remember zero lines and very little of the experience — except if it felt successful and collaborative.
 My love of theatre work is largely because of its ensemble nature.
 Ensemble has been my driver, my aim, for all these years.
 The star system leaves me cold.
-Plus, it’s stupid.The work of making a world come to life means lots of players doing their parts — both in front of audience and behind the scenes.
-It’s a weird art form; you can’t really do it alone.
+Plus, it’s stupid.
+The craft of making a whole world come to life means lots of players doing their parts — both in front of audience and behind the scenes.
+I appreciate all involved.

 I didn’t know what I “wanted to be when I grew up.”
-College was a mandate my parents instilled in me from a very young age and I worked summers from that young age solely to that end.
-But, what for?
-When I finally arrived at university at eighteen years, uncomfortable in my body, searching blindly in my soul, and longing for love and acceptance outside my stable home, the only thing I knew to do was act.
+College was a mandate my parents instilled in me when I was very young.
+When I finally arrived at university, uncomfortable in my body and searching blindly in my soul, longing for love and acceptance outside my stable home, the only thing I knew to do was act.
 “Act’ as in the theatre — the stage — the one place I could hide problematic “me” inside someone else’s skin.
-I discovered I have some skin in this game.
-I’m pretty good at it.
-Everywhere I went, from Maine to Berlin, casting directors, critics, audiences, noticed.
-Like I said, I’ve been lucky.
+I quickly discovered I have some skin in this game.
+I can be pretty good at it.
+Everywhere I went, from Maine to Boston to Berlin, casting directors, critics, audiences, noticed.

 And now I’m talking about acting.
+Ugh.

-But, I did think it would last.
 Such an unwelcome surprise, my own ghost, preceding my death, haunting me.
 Reminding me of all that is no more.
-Making me miss the city I thought would forever be “mine.”
+Making me miss the city I thought would always be “mine.”

 My City Was Gone, The Pretenders